Platform

 Set up automated validations with Validio

 Getting started with setting up validations is easy.
-Simply connect to your data source from Validio’s GUI, and the platform even recommends a ready-to-go validation setup tailored to your source based on heuristic rules.
+Simply connect to your data source from Validio’s interface, and the platform even recommends a ready-to-go validation setup tailored to your source based on heuristic rules.

 Validio analyzes your data source and recommends a set of validators that can be applied with one click.